- Do you know which country ranks first in Math scores?

 #4.
 Layered strategies

 The strategies taught in Singapore Math are layered upon one another.
-One skillset is a foundation for future lessons “like LEGO bricks carefully situated next to the other.”
-This differs from the typical approach in the U.S., which follows a “spiral” — where material is revisited in the course of months or years.
+One skill set is a foundation for future lessons “like LEGO bricks carefully situated next to the other.”
+This differs from the typical approach in the U.S., which follows a “spiral” — where the material is revisited over the course of months or years.
 For example, students need prior knowledge of bonding in order to be successful at strategies they will learn later on (like vertical addition).

 “The sequence of topics in Singapore Math has been carefully constructed based upon child development theory,” says Jeffrey Thomas, president of Singapore Math Inc., the primary producer of Singapore Math products for the U.S. market.
-“The means to mastery is problem solving, and the beauty of the approach is that the majority of students are well prepared to tackle increasingly difficult topics, such as fractions and ratio, when they are introduced in the third through fifth grades.
-Those students are also then typically ready for algebra and geometry in middle school.”
+“The means to mastery is problem solving, and the beauty of the approach is that the majority of students are well prepared to tackle increasingly difficult topics, such as fractions and ratios, when they are introduced in the third through fifth grades.
+Those students are also typically ready for middle school algebra and geometry.”